Massachusetts Car Repossession Laws

 a breach of the peace, your lack of affirmative permission for the repo company to be on your property makes the repo illegal.

-they take a car they have no right to take.
 However, if you ultimately give up the keys,

 Otherwise, in some circumstances, this could be interpreted as permission from